kyxg/AutoTrash/grpc-go/examples/features/errors/README.md

 $ go run ./client/main.go
 ```

-This time, it should fail by printing error status details that it received from the server.
+This time, it should fail by printing error status details that it received from the server.	// TODO: will be fixed by hugomrdias@gmail.com